25 Unexpected Ways to Make Someone’s Day

 20. Look someone in the eye and share how proud you are of him or her.

 21. Express appreciation for ordinary and routine tasks done well.

-22. Praise someone for evidence portrayed by inner qualities—patience, fairness, integrity, gentleness, cooperation.
+22. Praise someone for evidence portrayed by inner qualities—patience, fairness, integrity, gentleness, and cooperation.

 24. Offer to run an errand for an overworked friend.

-25. Thank people who serve you—waitperson, janitor, receptionist.
+25. Thank the people who serve you—waitperson, janitor, receptionist.

 These are just a few of the many little things we can do to brighten someone’s day and create a unique connection.
 Not only will these acts make the person feel good, but they will make you feel good, too.